-The total pension liabilities in the actuarial valuations dated June 30, 2018 and 2017, were determined using the following actuarial assumptions and methods:
+The total pension liabilities in the actuarial valuations dated June 30, 2019 and 2018, were determined using the following actuarial assumptions and methods:

-Valuation Dates June 30, 2018 and 2017 Measurement Dates June 30, 2019 and 2018
+June 30, 2019 and 2018

+June 30, 2020 and 2019

-Actuarial cost method Entry Age Normal in accordance with the requirements of
+Entry Age Normal in accordance with the requirements of

 GASB Statement No. 68

-Actuarial assumptions:

-Discount rate 7.15%
+7.15%

-Inflation 2019 and 2018 - 2.50%
+2020 and 2019 - 2.50%

-Salary increases Varies by Entry Age and Service
+Varies by Entry Age and Service

-Investment rate of return 7.50% Net of Pension Plan Investment and Administrative
+7.50% Net of Pension Plan Investment and Administrative

 Expenses; includes inflation

-Mortality Rate Table Derived using CalPERS' Membership Data for all Funds were based 2019 and 2018 - 1997-2015
+Derived using CalPERS' Membership Data for all Funds

-Period upon which actuarial Experience Survey assumption
+2020 and 2019 - 1997-2015

-Post Retirement Benefit 2019 and 2018 - Contract COLA up to 2.50% until
+2020 and 2019 - Contract COLA up to 2.50% until

-Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.50% thereafter
+Purchasing Power Protection Allowance Floor on

+Purchasing Power applies, 2.50% thereafter

-^{} The mortality table used above was developed based on CalPERS' specific data.
+\ The mortality table used above was developed based on CalPERS' specific data.
 The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
 For more details on this table, please refer to the 2014 Experience Study report.
 Further details of the Experience Study can be found on the CalPERS website.